-There are many benefits to being cluttered free.
-According to WebMD, The Mental Health Benefits of Tidying Up by Seth J. Gilliham PHD; if we are clutter free it shows that we care for ourselves and offers a sense of satisfaction.
+There are many benefits to being clutter-free.
+According to WebMD, The Mental Health Benefits of Tidying Up by Seth J. Gilliham PHD; if we are clutter-free it shows that we care for ourselves and offer a sense of satisfaction.

 Other than giving more clear thinking, Seth also suggests that improves efficiency and decreases frustration.

 These solutions may take you a week, a month or a year but it won’t get done unless you actually do it.
-Otherwise you’ll only accumulate more clutter.
-This will also teach your child you’re not their storage unit and if they want to keep something, it’s their responsible to find a different place for it.
+Otherwise, you’ll only accumulate more clutter.
+This will also teach your child you’re not their storage unit and if they want to keep something, it’s their responsibility to find a different place for it.